 Visiting Tuscany you have the chance to admire eight wonders included in the UNESCO world heritage site list.
 Set in the heart of Italy, Tuscany is a precious chest of beauties holding artistic unparalleled masterpieces and breathtaking landscapes.
 Not to mention natural reserves, clear blue sea waters, and hundreds of small villages and historical cities.

 UNESCO is the United Nations Educational, Scientific, and Cultural Organization.
 Its mission is “to build peace through international cooperation in Education, Sciences, and Culture”.
 One of the tasks of UNESCO is to search out cultural and natural heritages of outstanding value to mankind across the world and protect them.

 It’s such a great honor for Tuscany to be part of UNESCO world heritage site list with seven treasures.
-The goal of the UNESCO (United Nations Educational, Scientific and Cultural Organization) is to search out cultural and natural heritages of outstanding value to the mankind across the world, and protect them.

 Let’s discover now these sites that we proudly show to millions of tourists every year.

 Historical Center of Florence (1982).
 The birth land of the Renaissance is the first Tuscan site that UNESCO included in the list.
 Walking along this open air museum, you will admire masterpieces as the Duomo and the Brunelleschi Dome, Giotto’s bell tower, Piazza della Signoria, Ponte Vecchio, The Basilica of Santa Croce, the Accademia Gallery with the David of Michelangelo, Uffizi Museum and many other less known jewels full of charm and beauty as Palazzo Borghese or the Vasari Corridor.